NikitaPoly/SeniorProject/README.md

 <p>Module bundler that compiles all files needed into one efficient and safe bundle of html, and js.
 This tools can
     create dev servers for development debugging while also providing a context for typscript.</p>
 <ul>
     <li>Allows me to create html, js and css modules I can resue.
-Prevents alot of duplicate code in the front end.</li>
+Prevents alot of duplicate code in the front-end.</li>
     <li>Compatable with typescript with minimun configuration.</li>
     <li>Provides security by minifying files.</li>
-    <li>Much easier to debug front end project.</li>
+    <li>Much easier to debug front-end project.</li>
 </ul>
 <h4>TypeScript - </h4>
 <p>An additoin to the basic javascript lanuage, typescript helps make javascript a safer and easier lanuage to develop